littleweaver/littleweaver/Policy/policies.markdown

     --------------------------- * vacation days taken to-date
     days elapsed in year

-When calculating earnings to-date, this figure is added into the total hours worked by each member, both in `total hours worked by individual` and `total hour worked by current members`.
+When calculating earnings to-date, this figure is added into the total hours worked by each member, both in `total hours worked by individual` and `total hours worked by current members`.

 Income